aefarrell/aefarrell.github.io/_posts/2023-03-12-Britter-McQuaid.md

 ## References

 + <a name="ccps-1999">AIChE/CCPS</a>.
 1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
 + <a name="bakkum-2005">Bakkum</a>, E.A. and N.J.
 Duijm.
-2005.
-"Chapter 4 - Vapour Cloud Dispersion" in *Methods for the Calculation of Physical Effects, CPR 14E* (TNO Yellow Book) Edited by C.J.H. van den Bosch and R.A.P.M.
+"Chapter 4 - Vapour Cloud Dispersion" in *Methods for the Calculation of Physical Effects, CPR 14E*, 3rd ed.
+Edited by C.J.H. van den Bosch and R.A.P.M.
 Weterings.
-The Netherlands. [url](https://repository.tno.nl/islandora/object/uuid:4928209c-5998-4261-9393-3d55073e6e87)
+The Hague: TNO, 2005. [url](https://repository.tno.nl/islandora/object/uuid:4928209c-5998-4261-9393-3d55073e6e87)
-+ <a name="britter-1988">Britter</a>, Rex E. and J. McQuaid.
-1988. *Workbook on the Dispersion of Dense Gases.
-HSE Contract Research Report No. 17/1988*
++ <a name="britter-1988">Britter</a>, Rex E. and J. McQuaid. *Workbook on the Dispersion of Dense Gases.
+HSE Contract Research Report No. 17/1988*.
+1988.
-+ <a name="casal-2018">Casal</a>, Joachim.
-2018. *Evaluation of the Effects of Consequences of Major Accidents in Industrial Plants, 2nd Ed.* Amsterdam: Elsevier
++ <a name="casal-2018">Casal</a>, Joachim. *Evaluation of the Effects of Consequences of Major Accidents in Industrial Plants, 2nd Ed.* Amsterdam: Elsevier, 2018.
-+ <a name="lees-1996">Lees</a>, Frank P. 1996. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann
++ <a name="lees-1996">Lees</a>, Frank P. *Loss Prevention in the Process Industries*, 2nd ed.
+Oxford: Butterworth-Heinemann, 1996.
-+ <a name="woodward-1998">Woodward</a>, John L. 1998. *Estimating the Flammable Mass of a Vapour Cloud*, New York: American Institute of Chemical Engineers
++ <a name="woodward-1998">Woodward</a>, John L. *Estimating the Flammable Mass of a Vapour Cloud*, New York: American Institute of Chemical Engineers, 1998.